Datttta/My_Notes/to-do.md

 === Todo ===
 - [ ] Example
+- [ ] start using fastfetch
+- [ ] add module to show if caps lock is activated or not
 - [X] change waybar style
 - [X] Change the distance between the modules from the edge of the screen
 - [X] add pc temperature to waybar
-- [ ] add flatpak to the waybar
+- [X] add flatpak to the waybar
-- [ ] start using fastfetch
 - [X] change workspace style in waybar
 - [X] open a menu showing updates available when you hover/clock on a icon in waybar
-- [ ] add module to show if caps lock is activated or not
 - [X] download a calendar and start when you click on the waybar calendar

 = Today =